mblayman/atlas/docs/templates.md

 * pattern1 + pattern2 => pattern1 OR  pattern2 (pattern1 / pattern2 in PEG paper)
 * lpeg.R("09")^0      => `\d*` in regex
 * lpeg.R("09")^1      => `\d+` in regex

+If a pattern matches a whole string, LPeg returns the index after the match.
+Translation: len(string) + 1 (remember Lua is 1 indexed!)
+E.g., matching "hello" completely would return 6 if there are no captures.

 Strategy: